Voynich manuscript

-The Voynich manuscript is an illustrated codex hand-written in an unknown script referred to as 'Voynichese'.
+The Voynich manuscript is an illustrated codex, hand-written in an unknown script referred to as Voynichese.
 The vellum on which it is written has been carbon-dated to the early 15th century (1404–1438).
-Stylistic analysis indicates it may have been composed in Italy during the Italian Renaissance.
-The origins, authorship, and purpose of the manuscript are debated.
-Hypotheses suggest that it is a script for a natural language or constructed language; an unread code, cypher, or other form of cryptography; or a meaningless hoax.
+Stylistic analysis has indicated the manuscript may have been composed in Italy during the Italian Renaissance.
+The origins, authorship, and purpose of the manuscript are still debated, but currently scholars lack the translation(s) and context needed to either properly entertain or eliminate any of the possibilities.
+Hypotheses range from a script for a natural language or constructed language, an unreadable code, cypher, or other form of cryptography, or perhaps a hoax, reference work (i.e. folkloric index or compendium), glossolalia or work of fiction (e.g. science fantasy or mythopoeia, metafiction, speculative fiction).

-The manuscript consists of around 240 pages, but there is evidence of pages missing.
-Some pages are foldable sheets of varying sizes.
-Most of the pages have fantastical illustrations or diagrams, some crudely coloured, with sections of the manuscript showing people, fictitious plants, astrological symbols, etc. The text is written from left to right.
-The manuscript is named after Wilfrid Voynich, a Polish-Lithuanian book dealer who purchased it in 1912.
+The first confirmed owner was Georg Baresch, a 17th-century alchemist from Prague.
+The manuscript is named after Wilfrid Voynich, a Polish book dealer who purchased it in 1912.
+The manuscript consists of around 240 pages, but there is evidence that some of the pages are missing.
+The text is written from left to right, and some pages are foldable sheets of varying sizes.
+Most of the pages have fantastical illustrations and diagrams, some crudely coloured, with sections of the manuscript showing people, unidentified plants and astrological symbols.
 Since 1969, it has been held in Yale University's Beinecke Rare Book and Manuscript Library.
+In 2020, Yale University published the manuscript online in its entirety in their digital library.